 Last but not least, this weird but noble use case for Docker uses the technology to advance cancer research, specifically for:

 "validating multiple cancer variant callers in bcbio-nextgen using a synthetic reference call set from the ICGC-TCGA DREAM challenge.
 We've previously validated germline variant calling methods, but cancer calling is additionally challenging."

 Amen to that.
 Let's just say Docker streamlines cancer-shot-calling.

-For more innnovative Docker use cases, check out Frazelle's blog and Hypriot.
+For more innovative Docker use cases, check out Frazelle's blog and Hypriot.
 UpGuard also has its own specific Docker use cases—for example, our cloud-hosted single tenant appliance is built on top of a cluster of Docker systems for better isolation and security.
-Furthermore, our platform can scan/monitor Docker containers for vulnerabilities and misconfigurations, as well as natively output Docker snippets for streamlining automation.
+Furthermore, our platform can scan/monitor Docker containers for vulnerabilities and misconfigurations.